Buying at Auction

 Prospective buyers should ensure that they have inspected any items they intend to buy and satisfy themselves to the condition.
 Lots are sold 'as seen' and their condition can not be guaranteed.

-The buyer's premium payable on the hammer price is 20%, on which VAT is applicable.
+The buyer's premium payable on the hammer price for whisky auctions is 20% and on all other auctions is is 24%, on which VAT is applicable.